Lolu-Abel/JS-Multiplication-game/README.md

 # JS-Multiplication-game
-Basic multiplication using JS to check speed of human calculations.
+Basic multiplication using JS to check speed of human multiplications.